tlogan/ERST/README.md

 - paper by Nov 16.

 ## Implementation
-- TODO: implement application attribute rules allowing infix chaining without left-recursion
+- TODO: implement application attribute rules with chaining without left-recursion using star
+    - that is, figure out how to squeeze right-recursion syntax into a left-recursive analysis
 - TODO: implement projection attribute rules allowing infix chaining without left-recursion
 - TODO: write remaining attribute rules for analysis (without unify details)
 - TODO: write unification with outsourcing to Z3